West Virginia Botanic Garden Winter 2018 Activities

-* Registration is required for workshops at least one week prior to the workshop.
-Registration for free programs is required by the Friday prior to the program.
+* Space in programs is limited.
+Please register for workshops at least one week prior to the workshop.
+Please register for other programs at least two days prior to the program.
+Availability after deadlines is not garunteed.
 A note about our forms: if you are a regular at our programs, you may wish to create a login with us.
 This option is available when you click on the link to register.
 After you create a login and the first form you fill in is processed, your information will then automatically be filled in for you on future registration forms.
 Otherwise, you may register as a guest and fill in your information each time you register.

-* All activities take place at the West Virginia Botanic Garden, 1061 Tyrone rd., Morgantown, WV 26508 unless otherwise noted.
+* All activities take place at the West Virginia Botanic Garden, 1061 Tyrone road, Morgantown, WV 26508 unless otherwise noted.

 * Walks and presentations will last 1.5-2hrs.

 * Please refrain from bringing your pet to activities.
 Thank you.

 January 27, 1:00 p.m. (note chage of date from original) Breaking into Blossom: Winter Container Gardening: Break those winter doldrums by joining us for a lively presentation that explores the metaphor of “breaking into blossom” celebrated by artists, writers, and gardeners across the ages.
 Led by WVBG Educator Stacy Clovis-Woofter, we’ll also create a cheerful indoor container garden with flower bulbs to take home.
 All ages. $15 for members; $20 for non-members.
 Register here.

 February 10, 1:00 p.m.
 Seed Swap: Share the bounty of your garden while growing your own!
 Come swap seeds with friends at this fun social event.
 Details on types of seeds to bring and packaging will be sent to registrants.
 Free.
 Donations encouraged.
 Register here.